 This guide is relevant to Commonwealth officials responsible for the financial reporting of lease transactions.

-This guide is available on the Department of Finance website at www.finance.gov.au.
+This guide is available on the Department of Finance website.

 Other relevant publications include:

-- This guide summarises the Department of Finance’s (Finance’s) major policy decisions regarding the application of AASB 16 and the main issues raised by Commonwealth entities.
-The guide aims to achieve consistency in accounting treatment of leases amongst Commonwealth entities, which is necessary for the preparation of the Consolidated Financial Statements.
+- aims to achieve consistency in accounting treatment of leases amongst Commonwealth entities, which is necessary for the preparation of the Commonwealth Consolidated Financial Statements (CFS).

 - Application of all requirements is subject to the principles of materiality.
 Entities should document all assessments made in implementing the standard.

-- Paragraph 9 of AASB 16 states: “A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration”.
-The customer would only have the right to control the use of an identified asset where they have:
+- Under paragraph 9 of AASB 16, a contract is a lease, or contains a lease, if the contract conveys the right to control the use of an identified asset for a period of time, in exchange for consideration.
+The customer would only have the right to control the use of an identified asset where they have both the right to:

-- the right to obtain substantially all of the economic benefits from use of the identified asset; and
+- obtain substantially all of the economic benefits from use of the identified asset

-- the right to direct the use of the identified asset 1.
+- direct the use of the identified asset.

-- An identified asset is typically identified by being explicitly specified in a contract 2.
-However, even if an asset is specified, a customer does not have the right to use an identified asset if the supplier has the substantive right to substitute the asset throughout the period 3.
-This would only occur if the supplier has the practical ability to substitute alternative assets and could benefit economically from substituting the asset throughout the period of use.
-A capacity portion of an asset would only be an identified asset if it is physically distinct 4.
+- As noted in paragraph B13 of AASB 16, an asset is typically identified by being explicitly specified in a contract.
+However, under paragraph B14 of AASB 16, even where an asset is specified, a customer does not have the right to use an identified asset if the supplier has the substantive right to substitute the asset throughout the period.
+This would only occur if the supplier:

-- conveys the right to control the use of an identified asset for a period of time; and
+- conveys the right to control the use of an identified asset for a period of time

 - requires an exchange of consideration.